AliHichem/AliDatatableBundle/README.md

 ### sql where statement

-Assuming the example above, you can add your dql where statement
+Assuming the example above, you can add your joins and where statements

     /**
      * set datatable configs